ci-wdi-900/darkest-timeline/README.md

 * a date and/or time,
 * and a description of the event.

+Please note that you do NOT have to use CSS to make this at all pretty.
+You CAN, but do the full project BEFORE you make it beautiful.

-Now here's the tricky part: you're going to make TWO TABLES.
+**Now here's the tricky part: you're going to make TWO TABLES.**

-They should have the same timeline, but one should present it vertically, and one should present it horizontally.
+They should have the EXACT SAME timeline, but one should present it vertically, and one should present it horizontally.

 Here is an example of each type of timeline, although you do NOT have to follow the style or content whatsoever: